brainstormer786/laravel_sample_module/README.md

 # laravel sample module
-Its a sample independent Laravel module with its own Models, Views, Controllers.
+Its a sample independent Laravel module with its own Routes, Models, Views and Controllers.
 This is for code review purpose only.